October 12, 2007

 Just as the Buddha cautioned us, we are eating the flesh of our children and grandchildren.
 We are eating the flesh of our mothers and our fathers.
 We are eating our own planet earth.
 The Son’s Flesh Sutra needs to be available for the whole human race to learn and practice.

-Buddhist practitioners have practiced vegeterianism over the last 2000 years.
-We are vegeterian with the intention to nourish our compassion towards the animals.
-Now we also know that we eat vegeterian in order to protect the earth, preventing the greenhouse effect from causing her serious and irreversible damage.
-In the near future, when the greenhouse effect becomes severe, all species will suffer.
+Buddhist practitioners have practiced vegetarianism over the last 2000 years.
+We are vegetarian with the intention to nourish our compassion towards the animals.
+Now we also know that we eat vegetarian in order to protect the earth, preventing global warming [climate change] from causing her serious and irreversible damage.
+In the near future, as global warming [climate change] increases, all species will suffer.
 Millions of people will die, and sea levels will rise and flood cities and land.
 Many life-threatening diseases will result, and all species will suffer the consequences.

 This evening when we begin the retreat, everyone will be informed that we will not use dairy and egg products during the whole retreat.
 From now on, all of our retreats and, of course, all of our practice centers in Asia, Europe, and North America will be conducted like that.
 Thầy trusts that lay practitioners will understand and support wholeheartedly.
 Our present practice is to help everyone become aware of the danger of global warming, in order to help save Mother Earth and all species.
 We know that if there is no collective awakening, then the earth and all species will not have a chance to be saved.
 Our daily life has to show that we are awake.4